Man arrested for farmer Michael Gaine’s murder released without charge

 A man arrested on suspicion of the murder of Michael “Mike” Gaine has been released without charge.

-Mr Gaine, a 56-year-old sheep farmer with land near Kenmare in Co Kerry, was reported missing from his home more than eight weeks ago.
+Mr Gaine, a 56-year-old sheep farmer with land near Kenmare in Co Kerry, was reported missing more than eight weeks ago.

 On Sunday, a man aged in his 50s was arrested on suspicion of Mr Gaine’s murder.